MohamedBenMassouda/Sudoku-Solver-Visualization/README.md

 # Sudoku-Solver
-This is a Soduku Algorithm Solver made using Python and JavaScript
+This is a Sudoku Algorithm Solver made using Python and JavaScript